Petroleum Engineering Student University of Kansas

 • Field development engineer

-• Production engineering and optimization
+• Process improvement and systems optimization

-• Engineering analysis and technical decision-making
+• Automation and technical innovation

 Fast facts